Restorative Justice (RJ) is an alternative approach to behaviour and relationship management in schools

 - Empowers victims by seeing the wrong doer accept the impact of their behavior

 - Allows agreement

 RJ is a very powerful tool.
 It utilizes people emotions and feelings so has to be done with care as it can cause damage if done badly.
 At the end of the day, behavior is the silent voice of the child or adult and RJ allows that voice to be heard in a supportive manner.

 Just Schools - A whole School Approach to Restorative Justice by Belinda Hopkins

 Harriet Wall is an Advanced Skills Teacher in Citizenship and Restorative Justice.
 She works at a school in North Oxfordshire where she manages a Learning Support Unit and co-ordinates PSHCE.
-Harriet is also a consultant and trainer of behaviour management and RJ.
+Harriet is also a consultant and trainer of behavior management and RJ.